turiyadev/random-int64/README.md

 ## Disclaimer

-This utility was designed for generating random 64-bit object identifiers (database keys) with good performance charateristics, relatively uniform distribution, and a low probability of generating repeated sequences of values.
+This utility was designed for generating random 64-bit object identifiers (database keys) with good performance charateristics, uniform distribution, and a very low likelihood of ever generating a repeated sequence of values.

 Although the sequences of generated values are effectively non-deterministic (they depend on the exact timing of successive calls to `create()`), they